Hierarchical Context Alignment with Disentangled Geometric and Temporal Modeling for Semantic Occupancy Prediction: Acknowledgments

-\begin{IEEEbiography}[{ }]{Xiaofeng Wang} received the B.E. degree from the School of Automation, Nanjing University of Science and Technology (NJUST), Nanjing, China, in 2020.
+His current research interest includes cross-modal generation, 3D generative model, stable diffusion model and its application in computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xiaofeng Wang} received the B.E. degree from the School of Automation, Nanjing University of Science and Technology (NJUST), Nanjing, China, in 2020.
 He is currently pursuing the Ph.D. degree in Institute of Automation, Chinese Academy of Science (CASIA), Beijing, China.

 His current research areas include 3D perception and video generation.
 He has co-authored 10+ journal and conference papers mainly on computer vision autonomous-driving problems, including CVPR, ECCV, ICCV, AAAI, and ICLR.